 Mineral property acquisition costs, including directly related costs, are capitalized when incurred, and mineral property exploration costs are expensed as incurred.
 When we determine that a mineral property can be economically developed and reserves are established under SEC Industry Guide 7, costs incurred thereafter to develop such property will be capitalized.
 Capitalized costs will be depleted using the units-of-production method over the estimated life of the proven and probable reserves.
-If mineral properties are subsequently abandoned, any undepleted costs will be charged to loss in that period.
+If mineral properties are subsequently sold or abandoned, any un-depleted costs will be charged to expense in that period.